classBabacar/Connect4/README.md

 # Bugs
 Bug Fix: May 13, 2019
 - **AI scared to lose?** Once the AI figures out it's about to lose it doesn't want to play anymore so I had to **force** it to hold the L.
+Bug Fix: May 15, 2019
+- When the game reaches its final state but someone wins right before it the program would think a tie has happened.

 # Running Code using Makefile